Moving to Hong Kong

 The promise of a stable career and vibrant lifestyle, however, is just the tip of the iceberg - you will be surprised with the endless possibilities Hong Kong has in store for you.
 Hong Kong is a melting pot of different cultures and expats from all over the world living together in harmony.
 Foodies and shopaholics will fall in love effortlessly to the city as they get lost in the busy shopping districts and tuck into authentic local dim sum delicacies.
 At night, it lives up to its reputation most number of high-rise buildings and brings you a skyline that will take your breath away.

 Hong Kong is considered unitary; hence, the entire island is not divided into cities or towns.
-Although Victoria City, Kowloon and New Kowloon are known areas with legally stated limits, they are not recognized as cities or towns.
-Districts are determined in terms of mountains, coastlines, and roads.
+Although Victoria City, Kowloon and New Kowloon are known areas with legally stated limits, they are not recognised as cities or towns.
+Districts are determined regarding mountains, coastlines, and roads.
 In Victoria City, districts include Central and Western District, parts of Wan Chai and Eastern District; in Kowloon, Yau Tsim Mong, Sham Shui Po and Kowloon City; in New Kowloon, Wong Tai Sin and Kwun Tong.

 Make sure you familiarise yourself with Chinese beliefs before making that bold step to living or working in Hong Kong.
 If you wish to establish your own business in Hong Kong, make sure you consult a feng shui professional to advise you on the launching date, entrance, exit, positions of furniture and so on.
 Being superstitious people, the Chinese refuse to do business without a feng shui expert's permission, lest any misfortunes come to pass.